 Payments can also be made in any Walmart location at the customer service desk or with a cashier.
-You’ll need to bring the payment coupon from your credit card statement, along with the Walmart credit card itself.
-Similarly, if you’re a Sam's Club member, you can make a Walmart credit card payment at any Sam's Club location at the customer service desk or with a cashier.
-Payments made in the store post within 48 hours.
+You’ll need to bring the payment coupon from your credit card statement, along with the Walmart Credit Card itself.
+Similarly, if you’re a Sam's Club member, you can make a Walmart Credit Card payment at any Sam's Club location at the customer service desk or with a cashier.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.